r00b/FirePage/README.md

 2. Run `pod install && pod update && pod repo update` in the root directory of the repository
 3. _Note: You may encounter a warning in Xcode telling you to update project settings; this is caused by `pod install` and can be resolved by clicking the warning and clicking "Fix"_
 4. Open the project in Xcode via the `FirePage.xcworkspace` file (**the project will not build if you open the xcodeproj file**)
-5. The application should now build and run; will work on any simulator, but designed with iPhone 5S
+5. The application should now build and run; it will work on any simulator, but designed with iPhone 5S
 6. Log in via credentials below, separated according to role

 **Important note:** To test the HelpLine calling functionality, you must run the application on an iPhone.